 Sure can!
 Over 70% of our travellers travel solo, it’s a great way to meet like-minded people.

 Due to the nature of the destination and the design of this trip there won't be one main tour guide throughout but you'll be supported by your host's team in Svolvær and there will be individual specialist guides/staff for each of the excursions, plus drivers to take you from A to B. Your host's 'basecamp' is just a 5-minute walk away from the Scandic Svolvær Hotel - you'll meet here for a welcome briefing on the evening of Day 1 before heading to dinner.

 Tap water is perfectly safe in the Lofoten Islands - you can fill up your water bottle at each of the bases and at various refill spots each day.

-The Lofoten Islands is the kind of place where you need to prepare for all-weathers.
-In the summer you'll find 25-degree scorchers to chilly evenings, blazing sunshine to windswept downpours.
+The Lofoten Islands is the kind of place where you need to prepare for all weathers.
+In the summer you'll find anything from 25°C scorchers to chilly evenings, blazing sunshine to windswept downpours.
 The months with the lowest rainfall are April, May and June, followed closely by July and August.
-Average temperatures in June and September see lows of 6°C / 43°F and highs of 12°C / 54°F. For July and August expect lows of 7°C / 45°F and highs of 16°C / 61°F. The average water temperature in summer is 11°C / 52°F.
+Average temperatures in June and September see lows of 6°C / 43°F and highs of 12°C / 54°F. For July and August, expect lows of 7°C / 45°F and highs of 16°C / 61°F. The average water temperature in summer is 11°C / 52°F.

 You'll be able to leave your luggage at each of your bases while you head out venturing each day.